-If these conditions are met, the student may file an Incomplete Contract form, which will be forwarded to the instructor before the end of the course.
+If these conditions are met, the student may file an Incomplete Grade Contract form, which will be forwarded to the instructor before the end of the course.
 The instructor will indicate on the form that this permission has been granted or denied.
 If approved, the instructor will state the conditions and/or assignments the student must meet to earn a final grade.
 The student and the instructor must sign the form before the last day of the semester.

 Once the Incomplete grade of "IN" has been assigned, the student must complete and submit all outstanding requirements for the course as determined by the instructor, and according to the timeline established by the instructor, but no later than the end of the subsequent semester.
 It is the student's responsibility to work with the instructor to ensure these requirements are met.
-If all course requirements are not completed within the agreed deadline, the Incomplete will be converted to a grade of "F."
+A student will receive the grade earned based on the work submitted at the end of the deadline for submitting work.